In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

 Pharmaceutical companies Janssen and Gilead Sciences have been working together to develop new single-tablet regimens (STRs) to treat HIV.

 It’s possible to prime the immune system to kill the HIV-infected reservoir CD4 cells that frustrate cure attempts.

 HIV hits the American South especially hard, according to an analysis of data from the Centers for Disease Control and Prevention.

 Kyle’s viral load was undetectable.
 He was the healthiest person I knew.
 I never imagined meningitis would kill him.

-In New York City, people are often illegally stopped, frisked, and arrested on suspicion of prostitution charges for merely possessing condoms...
+In NYC, people are often illegally stopped, frisked, and arrested on suspicion of prostitution charges for merely possessing condoms.